dataiku/dss-visual-edit/dss-plugin-visual-edit/tests/README.md

 # Integration tests

-These integrations tests are based on Gherkin language.
-It uses generic steps developed in a private repository.
-They are available as a python module.
+These integrations tests are based on Gherkin language and they are run by a CI workflow.
+See the [parent folder's README](../README.md) for more context.

-A CI is setup to run these tests on demand.

-## Setup local test run environment.
+## Setup local test run environment

 - Create pyhton env with its requirements.
 ```bash
 python -m venv venv